 RECORDS OF INDIVIDUAL INFORMATION OF CERTAIN PERSONS (Sections 195.800 and 195.819)

-Under this act, no state agency or state employee shall disclose any personally identifying information of persons who have applied for or obtained a qualifying patient identification card, a qualifying patient cultivation identification card, or primary caregiver identification card for medical marijuana to the federal government or any federal employee, or other unauthorized third party.
+Under this act, no state agency or state employee shall disclose any personally identifying information of persons who have applied for or obtained a qualifying patient identification card, a qualifying patient cultivation identification card, or primary caregiver identification card for medical marijuana to the federal government or any federal employee, or other unauthorized third party, unless required to do so pursuant to a subpoena or court order issued by a court.
 Any person who knowingly violates this act shall be guilty of a Class E felony.

 THE "INTOXICATING CANNABINOID CONTROL ACT" (Section 195.900)